 The only way to experience the underground vaults is through joining a tour.
 Book in advance as tours can sell out very quickly.
 This especially applies if you want a spooky vacation in the Scottish capital during Halloween.

 The Radisson Blu Hotel, Edinburgh is located in the heart of the city on the Royal Mile.
-This means that you will be living directly above the underground streets and close to many of these spooky attractions, so it is the perfect base for a special autumn break to remember.
+This means that you will be living directly above the underground streets and close to many of these spooky attractions, so it's the perfect base for a special autumn break to remember.
 And we promise, unlike many of the places you'll visit, this one is not haunted!